bregman-arie/devops-exercises/README.md

 <details>
 <summary>Would you prefer a "configuration->deployment" model or "deployment->configuration"?
 Why?</summary><br><b>

-Both has advantages and disadvantages.
+Both have advantages and disadvantages.
-With "configuration->deployment" model for example, where you configure/build one image to be used by multiple deployments, there is less chance of deployments being different from one another so it has a clear advantage of a consistent environment.
+With "configuration->deployment" model for example, where you build one image to be used by multiple deployments, there is less chance of deployments being different from one another, so it has a clear advantage of a consistent environment.
 </b></details>

 <details>